 This post is part of the Legal series where we talk about the legal side of working remotely from Morocco.
 Laws, banking, accounting, taxes, etc… We cover them all.

-Find more articles like this one on the Legal category.
+Find more articles like this one in the Legal category.

 First scenario: 5,000 MAD